 - Stand Alone Network Upgrades

-Network Upgrades or tasks (e.g., telecommunications, environmental, or property work) that are not part of an Affected System and that an Interconnection Customer may construct without affecting day-to-day operations of the CAISO Controlled Grid or Affected Systems during their construction.
-The Participating TO, the CAISO, and the Interconnection Customer must agree as to what constitutes Stand Alone Network Upgrades and identify them in Appendix A to the Large Generator Interconnection Agreement.
-If the CAISO, Participating TO, and the Interconnection Customer disagree about whether a particular Network Upgrade is a Stand Alone Network Upgrade, the CAISO or Participating TO must provide the Interconnection Customer a written technical explanation outlining why it does not consider the Network Upgrade to be a Stand Alone Network Upgrade within 15 days of its determination.
+Network Upgrades or tasks (e.g., telecommunications, environmental, or property work) that are not part of an Affected System and that an Interconnection Customer or Scheduling Coordinator requesting a long-term Wheeling Through Priority may construct without affecting day-to-day operations of the CAISO Controlled Grid or Affected Systems during their construction.
+The Participating TO, the CAISO, and the Interconnection Customer or Scheduling Coordinator requesting a long-term Wheeling Through Priority must agree as to what constitutes Stand Alone Network Upgrades and identify them in Appendix A to the Large Generator Interconnection Agreement or in the Long-Term Wheeling Through Service Agreement.
+If the CAISO, Participating TO, and the Interconnection Customer or the Scheduling Coordinator requesting a long-term Wheeling Through Priority disagree about whether a particular Network Upgrade is a Stand Alone Network Upgrade, the CAISO or Participating TO must provide the Interconnection Customer or the requesting Scheduling Coordinator a written technical explanation outlining why it does not consider the Network Upgrade to be a Stand Alone Network Upgrade within 15 days of its determination.

 * * * * *